 Business Ethics and Legal Compliance

 ECOVE adheres to the spirit of integrity in its operations and ensures that daily operations comply with corporate ethics and morals.
-We have established basic standards of conduct that must be followed by the directors, managers, and general employees, including "Corporate Governance Principles," "Ethical Corporate Management Principles," "Code of Ethics for Directors and Managers," and "Code of Conduct for Employee Professional Ethics," among other regulatory standards.
+We have established basic standards of conduct that must be followed by the directors, managers, and general employees, including "Corporate Governance Principles," "Ethical Corporate Management Principles," and "Code of Ethical Conduct," among other regulatory standards.
 Additionally, we have set forth work rules for all ECOVE employees to follow in their daily business activities.
 The Company's Group Shared Services is responsible for the development and subsequent implementation of the Corporate Integrity Management Plan, and the General Manager, the highest decision-making authority of the Group Shared Services, determines and supervises the implementation of the Corporate Integrity Management Plan.
 The Company reports the results of the "Policy for Promoting Corporate Integrity" to the Board of Directors once a year.

-With the intention of maintaining fair trade and preventing corruption and bribery, ECOVE strictly requires employees and related parties to conduct transactions without preferential treatment, and not to request, obtain, offer, accept favors such as gifts, entertainment, kickbacks, or bribes for themselves or people around them when performing their duties.
+With the intention of maintaining fair trade and preventing corruption and bribery, and in compliance of the Enforcement Rules of Code of Ethical Conduct and the no-gift policy, ECOVE strictly requires employees and related parties to conduct transactions without preferential treatment, and not to request, obtain, offer, accept favors such as gifts, entertainment, kickbacks, or bribes for themselves or people around them when performing their duties.
 Through the internal control system, relevant risks can be confirmed and mitigated for all operating sites.
-Within the "Code of Conduct for Employee Professional Ethics," it is specified that employees of the Company must not, in any way, engage in political contribution, support specific political parties or candidates, or participate in other political activities that may influence other employees.
+Within the "Code of Ethical Conduct," it is specified that employees of the Company must not, in any way, engage in political contribution, support specific political parties or candidates, or participate in other political activities that may influence other employees.

 In order to ensure that all ECOVE employees are familiar with the various management standards, since 2020, all employees, regardless of their positions, including newly hired staff, are required to sign the "Employee Ethics Commitment Letter."
-In 2023, the signing rate reached 100%.
+In 2024, the signing rate reached 100%.
 During the orientation and training for new employees, the importance of ethics and integrity is emphasized, along with an introduction to ECOVE's "Code of Conduct," "No Gift Policy," "Whistleblowing Website," and other legal compliance regulations and reporting mechanisms.
-ECOVE also requires all employees of affiliated companies and overseas subsidiaries to sign the "Confidentiality, Non-Competition, and Intellectual Property Commitment Letter."
-In 2023, there were no incidents of corruption or bribery, and our commitment to integrity in business operations has received recognition and approval from our partners.
+Since 2017, a "Code of Conduct for Procurement Personnel" has been established, requiring all procurement staff to sign it upon employment.
+The code explicitly prohibits the solicitation of improper benefits and provides guidelines and reporting procedures regarding the giving and receiving of gifts so as to prevent conflicts of interest or the compromise of the impartiality of procurement decisions.
+As of 2024, the signing rate is 100%.
+Since 2018, ECOVE also requires all employees of affiliated companies to sign the "Confidentiality, Non-Competition, and Intellectual Property Commitment Letter."
+In 2024, there were no incidents of corruption or bribery, and our commitment to ethical management in business operations has received recognition and approval from our partners.

-To continuously strengthen our commitment to integrity in business operations, ECOVE organizes internal and external activities and training sessions related to ethical business practices for all employees on an annual basis.
-In 2023, we conducted two online corporate integrity courses in which a total of 1,783 employees participated, accounting for 99.6% of the entire workforce.
+To continuously strengthen the commitment to ethical management, the Company has incorporated "ethics" as part of the annual performance evaluation criteria for all employees, accounting for 5% of the performance evaluation metrics.
+This aims to deepen the connection between ethics and positive employee behaviors.
+Additionally, each year, the Company organizes both internal and external activities and training sessions related to ethical management for all employees.
+In 2024, two online ethical corporate management courses were conducted for all employees, with a total of 1,846 participants in both sessions.
+The number of employees who completed the courses was 1,840, representing 99.6% of all employees; the 0.4% of employees who did not complete the training was due to their resignations during the training period.
 In addition, the education and training program for new recruits also includes courses related to ethics and integrity, such as Code of Conduct, Code of Ethical Conduct, and Business Secrets, and the participation rate is 100%.
-The total number of training hours for the above related courses is 2,086.
+The total number of training hours for the above related courses is 2,767.
 All Board Directors also underwent courses related to ethical corporate management issues, and advocacy was further conducted on the issues of legal compliance, avoidance of interest, improper political contributions and donations, with a completion rate of 100%, thereby strengthening the concept of ethical management at the governance level.

-The Company's business scope covers four major areas: waste removal, recycling, renewable energy, and electrical and mechanical maintenance and refurbishment.
+The Company's business scope covers four major areas: resource management, recycling, renewable energy, and electrical and mechanical maintenance and refurbishment.
 We regularly review the latest legal changes and updates both domestically and internationally and are committed to establishing a culture of compliance.
-In 2023, ECOVE did not face any legal actions related to anti-competitive behavior, antitrust and monopoly practices, non-compliance with product and service information and labeling regulations, or violations of marketing and promotion (regulatory or voluntary guidelines).
-ECOVE had no significant regulatory violations in 2023, except for ECOVE Wujih Energy Corporation, which is currently in the process of filing a complaint with the Department of Environmental Protection due to suspected contamination of samples during dioxin sampling and testing that resulted in an exceedance of the standard.
-The number and total amount of penalties imposed in 2022 and 2023 are summarized below:
+In 2024, ECOVE did not face any legal actions related to anti-competitive behavior, antitrust and monopoly practices, non-compliance with product and service information and labeling regulations, or violations of marketing and promotion (regulatory or voluntary guidelines).
+ECOVE and its subsidiaries had no significant regulatory violations in 2024.

 Whistleblower and Consultation Mechanism

-If employees have concerns or inquiries regarding the various codes of conduct or ethical business practices, they can consult with their supervisors or contact the internal complaint mailbox.
-(HR@ecove.com) Five complaints were received in 2023 and only one was substantiated and closed after investigation.
+If employees have concerns or inquiries regarding the various codes of conduct or ethical business practices, they can consult with their supervisors or contact the internal complaint mailbox (HR@ecove.com).
+Two complaints were received in 2024 and only one was substantiated and closed after investigation.
 ECOVE will continue to follow the brand positioning of "Most Reliable" and continue to implement the Ethical Corporate Code of Integrity, reaffirming and reinforcing employees' beliefs in integrity - honesty, commitment, and sincerity, including: organizing training courses to deepen trust in the corporate culture; organizing online ethical and integrity training courses for all employees and signing of declarations, etc., as well as ensuring a smooth channel for employees to report operations, and increasing the resolve of colleagues to expose malpractices.

 Risk Management